UtBotsAtHome-UTFPR/utbots_vision/yolov8ros/README.md

 catkin_make
 ```

-The code runs on Python 3.8 and you must use virtualenvs (Install with `pip install virtualenv`).
+The code runs on Python 3.8 and you must use a virtualenv (Install with `pip install virtualenv`) with the path `/usr/bin/yolov8ros_env/bin/python` as the node expects its existence to run.
 Install YOLO and other Python requirements:

 ```bash
 cd /usr/bin